To declare a major in Film, students must have completed a minimum of 30 units, have satisfactorily completed Film 25A or 25B.

 We do not offer a minor in Film Studies.

 Many Film majors elect to complete a second major in addition to Film.
 Students must be able to complete both majors within a maximum of 140 units, and can have no more than two courses which are counted towards both major’s requirements.
-Students should consult with the Undergraduate Adviser if they are considering a double major.
+Students considering a double major should consult with the Undergraduate Major Advisor.

 Lower Division Requirements